-Children’s Stories Participants (three teams or three individuals per state) create an illustrated children's story of high artistic, instructional, and social value.
+Children’s Stories Participants (three teams or three individuals per state – or a combination of teams and individuals that equals three entries per state) create an illustrated children's story of high artistic, instructional, and social value.
 The narrative may be written in prose or poetry and take the form of a fable, adventure story, or other structure.
 The physical story book should be of high quality and designed to meet the year’s given theme.
 The story must have a science, technology, engineering, and mathematics (STEM) focus.

 Coding Participants (one individual, or one team of two members, per chapter) respond to an annual coding-related design challenge by developing a software program that will accurately address an on-site problem in a specified, limited amount of time.

 Computer-Aided Design (CAD), Architecture Participants (two individuals per state) use complex computer graphic skills, tools, and processes to develop representations of architectural subjects, such as foundation and/or floor plans, and/or elevation drawings, and/or details of architectural ornamentation or cabinetry.